 Cleanings, Exams, and Oral Cancer Screenings

 The American Dental Association (ADA) recommends a routine check-up up roughly twice a year.
 A routine appointment with Dr. Mellissa Ilgen will typically include a professional cleaning and a detailed examination of your teeth, gums, and other oral tissues.
-We may also recommend an oral cancer screening for our older patients.

 Learn more about routine check-ups.